timb-machine-mirrors/cisagov-vulnrichment/README.md

 For those CVEs that do not already have these fields populated by the originating CNA, CISA will populate the associated ADP container with those values when there is enough supporting evidence to do so.
 At no point will CISA overwrite the originating CNA's data in the original CNA container in the CVE record.

-This [flowchart](assets/vulnrichment_big.dot.svg) ([dot source](assets/vulnrichment_big.dot)) illustrates the Vulnrichment process.
-Please note that the details in the flowchart are subject to change as Vulnrichment processes are refined.
+These [flowcharts](flowcharts.md) illustrate the Vulnrichment process.
+Please note that the details in the flowcharts are subject to change as Vulnrichment processes are refined.

 ### Some example CVEs